Ashok Leyland increases clean energy sourcing to 60 pc for countrywide ops | Headlines

 With the start of operations of the solar plant, the company has taken a massive leap in reducing its carbon footprint, he added.

-Sourcing energy from the captive solar power plant will ensure abatement of 85,000 tonnes of carbon emissions which is equal to planting 1,57,487 trees, annually, Sondhi noted.
+Sourcing energy from the captive solar power plant will ensure abatement of 85,000 tonnes of carbon emissions which is equal to planting 1,57,487 trees, annually, Sondhi said.
+Hinduja Group President Alternative Energy and Sustainability Initiatives Shom Hinduja said the project will enable Ashok Leyland to significantly reduce its carbon footprint, thereby helping it achieve its sustainability goals.

+''The Hinduja Group is evaluating its operations globally and has planned similar ESG initiatives across the different companies,'' he noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)